jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 or write command (`i2c::I2CLightCommand` type embedding necessary information) based on their arguments:
 - `read_count`/`write_count` specify the number of bytes to read or write.
 When `0` (the default), this means that all bytes (as defined in the specific Future) will be read or written.
-- `finish`: specify what shall be done after the created I2C command will be executed; it can be one of 4 values:
-    - `i2c::I2CFinish::NONE`: nothing will be done after this command is executed
+- `finish_future`: specify that, after this command execution, the Future assigned to the current transaction will be marked as finished
-    - `i2c::I2CFinish::FORCE_STOP`: after this command execution, an I2C STOP condition will be generated on the I2C bus;
+- `stop`: specify that, after this command execution, an I2C STOP condition will be generated on the I2C bus;
 this will automatically trigger a "START" condition on the next command (whether it is part of the current chain of commands or not)
-    - `i2c::I2CFinish::FUTURE_FINISH`: after this command execution, the Future assigned to the current transaction will be marked as finished
-    - `i2c::I2CFinish::FORCE_STOP | i2c::I2CFinish::FUTURE_FINISH`: after this command execution, an I2C STOP condition
-    will be generated on the I2C bus and the Future assigned to the current transaction will be marked as finished

 The `launch_commands()` method does the actual work:
 - with a synchronous I2C Manager, it blocks until all commands get executed or an error occurs; the assigned Future